-The deployment of ITS solutions in Europe were aimed in the European Project AUTOCITS in the year 2016.
+The deployment of ITS solutions in Europe was aimed at in the European Project AUTOCITS in the year 2016.
 The overall goal of the project is to boost the role of ITS as a catalyst for the implementation of autonomous driving.
-Therefore, several ITS in Lisbon (Portugal), Madrid (Spain) and Paris (France) were created.
-The test bed in Madrid consisted of 15 RSU which were set up at a high frequented freeway on a length of 10 km.
-On a total length of 8 km on freeway and urban road, the ITS in Lisbon used 5 RSU.
-Last, but not least, in a urban highway near to Paris, the ITS consisted of 1 RSU.
+Therefore, several ITS in Lisbon (Portugal), Madrid (Spain), and Paris (France) were created.
+The test bed in Madrid consisted of 15 RSUs which were set up on a busy freeway over a length of 10 km.
+Over a total length of 8 km on the freeway and urban road, the ITS in Lisbon used 5 RSUs.
+Last, but not least, on an urban highway near Paris, the ITS consisted of 1 RSU.
 The project has achieved various day 1 services.
-For instance, road works warning, slow or stationary vehicle warning as well as the providing of information about weather conditions has been implemented \cite{J.E.Naranjo.2018,J.E.Naranjo.2020,C.Premebida.2018,.23112021b}.
+For instance, road works warning, slow or stationary vehicle warning, as well as the providing of information about weather conditions has been implemented \cite{J.E.Naranjo.2018,J.E.Naranjo.2020,C.Premebida.2018,.23112021b}.

-In the year 2019, the project C-Roads CZ focused on the implementation of ITS units as well as the test and evaluation of its functionalities.
-The features of the ITS were situated related analysis (e.g. road works warning, in-vehicle information, slow and stationary vehicles, traffic jam ahead warning, hazardous location notification).
-For testing under real conditions, seven test fields has built in the Czech Republic.
-All this ITS solutions has been equipped with RSU which communicates with vehicles and a central processing system \cite{Z.Lokaj.2020}.
+In the year 2019, the project C-Roads CZ focused on the implementation of ITS units as well as the testing and evaluation of their functionalities.
+The features of the ITS were situated-related analysis (e.g. road works warning, in-vehicle information, slow and stationary vehicles, traffic jam ahead warning, hazardous location notification).
+For testing under real conditions, seven test fields have been built in the Czech Republic.
+All these ITS solutions have been equipped with RSUs which communicate with vehicles and a central processing system \cite{Z.Lokaj.2020}.